Opinion: Parliament must not just reconvene, it needs to grow up, too | DW | 24.09.2019

 After the latest of a series of victories for British MPs against the British government, it's time for those MPs to show they can do more than just "take back control."

 Words like deadlock, stalemate and a mess barely even begin to describe the quagmire the British establishment currently finds itself in.
-It's been 1,187 days since we knew Britain had voted to leave the EU.
-That event is currently scheduled to take place in 37 days time.
-This is the third such deadline, and if anything, Tuesday's ruling would seem to decrease the likelihood that it's met.
+It's been 1,187 days since Britain voted to leave the European Union.
+That event is currently scheduled to take place on October 31.
+This is the third such deadline, and if anything, Tuesday's ruling would seem to decrease the likelihood that it will be met.

 We know that Parliament won't tolerate a no-deal exit.
-We know Johnson's government won't tolerate remaining, and says it won't accept a deal akin to Theresa May's Withdrawal Agreement without changes.
-We know no group in parliament has a majority for their preferred option, and that to date, too few MPs have been willing to vote for what they would tolerate, not what they would like.
+We know Johnson's government won't tolerate remaining, and says it won't accept a deal akin to former Prime Minister Theresa May's Withdrawal Agreement without changes.
+We know no group in Parliament has a majority for their preferred option, and that to date, too few MPs have been willing to vote for what they would tolerate, not what they would like.
 We know the government can no longer govern.
-And we know the opposition is blocking an election for the time being.
+And we know the opposition is blocking an election, for the time being.

-Jeremy Corbyn called on Johnson to consider quitting, but is himself opposed to an election amid the Brexit deadline

 Finally and most crucially, we know that public opinion remains bitterly divided — but with one sentiment truly in the ascendancy.
-This sentiment is not in favor of the WTO terms clean-break Brexit Nigel Farage so adores.
-Nor is it the abject apology to Europe and the unilateral decision to remain favored by the Liberal Democrats.
+This sentiment is not in favor of the WTO terms, clean break from the EU that Brexit Party leader Nigel Farage so adores.
+Nor is it the abject apology to Europe and the unilateral decision to remain in the EU favored by the Liberal Democrats.
 The public sentiment that's really picking up volume on Brexit, exactly three years and three months after the referendum result, is: "Get on with it!"

 That is what parliamentarians now need to do.
 They barely have a month either to find a sensible, compromise proposal on Brexit that the House of Commons can support, or to lay the foundations to take the question back to the people — but crucially this time pitting an actual Brexit plan, whether that's leaving with a deal or none, against the option to remain.